 Do I need a travel agent for Disney World?

 First of all, fee-free Disney travel agents don’t cost you anything.
 They are 100% free for you.
 Their compensation comes 100% from Disney in the form of commission.
 If you’re planning on booking a Disney World vacation that includes Disney resorts and dining, a travel agent can make your life much, much easier.
-Not only do they know Disney World inside and out, but they can potentially save you a lot of money.
+Along with knowing Disney World inside and out, they can also potentially save you a lot of money.

 A good Disney agent will also be able to provide you with little tips and tricks that can take your trip to the next level.
 The best agents know Disney World inside and out.
 They know which restaurant has the best burger and which store sells the best merchandise.
 They know the best locations for great photos and the best places to watch fireworks.